keithalewis/lac/README.md

 The possible stack types are `int`, `float`, `double`, `uint8_t`, `int8_t`, `uint16_t`, `int16_t`,
 `uint32_t`, `int32_t`, `uint64_t`, `int64_t`, and `void*`.

 `lac` is line oriented.
-Use backslash ('\') at the end of a line to continue parsing to the next line.
+Use backslash ('\\') at the end of a line to continue parsing to the next line.
 Tokens are separated by whitespace using `isspace` from `<ctypes.h>`.
 If a string contains whitespace enclose it with double quotes.
-The token`"Hello World!" will result in a `void*` pointer to the null terminated characters `Hello World!\0` on the stack.
-To include a `"` character in a string escape it with a backslash, `"Like \"this\""` to get the string `Like "this"`.
+The token `"Hello World!"` will result in a `void*` pointer to the null terminated characters `Hello World!\0` on the stack.
+To include a `"` character in a string escape it with a backslash `"Like \"this\""` to get the string `Like "this"`.

 ## Load